-The design of the Global Drifter Program, to include 1250 surface drifters at 5° x 5° spacing, was based on a primary objective of calibrating satellite SST measurements (e.g. Zhang et al., 2009).
+The design of the Global Drifter Program, to include 1250 surface drifters at 5° x 5° spacing, was based on a objective of calibrating satellite SST measurements [51].
 However, in the sustained ocean observing system for climate there is also a compelling need for observations of the ocean surface layer circulation (Fig. 10) to understand its roles in advection of heat and other properties.
-A global ocean surface velocity product is estimated from satellite sea surface height, sea surface temperature, and wind stress (Ocean Surface Current Analysis Real-time, OSCAR, Bonjean and Lagerloef, 2002).
+A global ocean surface velocity product is estimated from satellite sea surface height, sea surface temperature, and wind stress (Ocean Surface Current Analysis Real-time, OSCAR, [52]).
 While this product is validated with near-surface velocity measurements from drifters and moorings, there is nonetheless a need for improved measurements of surface velocity.
 It is widely agreed that the present 5° x 5° measurement resolution of the surface velocity field is not adequate.